 Missouri (April 8, 2018)—Call it the Jekyll and Hyde street tree of Suburban America.
 Once a favorite tree to plant for its profusion of spring blossoms and brilliant fall foliage, the Callery pear—also referred to as Bradford pear—is now becoming known as a weak-wooded, smelly, thorny nuisance.

 Callery pear limbs generally grow vertically, forming a pyramid or egg shape.
 In early April, very dense clusters of white flowers cover the tree before leaves form.
 In maturity, they reach heights of 30 to 40 feet.
 Property owners are encouraged to cut the trees during spring (when they are easy to identify) as a means to reducing populations from spreading in unwanted areas.
-(For details on how to treat cut stumps with herbicide, visit MoIP’s management page.)
+(Click here for details on how to treat cut stumps with herbicide.)

 When non-native Callery pear cultivars cross pollinate, the hybrid offspring become invasive, meaning they are aggressive trees whose presence causes or is likely to cause economic harm, environmental harm, or harm to human health.